 Using the technique he developed for salmon, Michel began photographing other freshwater subjects, focussing more and more on freshwater landscapes, and revealing these unique habitats for perhaps the first time.
 He has since become an award-winning leader in his field.
 "We know what coral reefs look like", Michel says, "but what about the creeks, streams, lakes and ponds on our doorstep?
 I'm always looking for new and interesting scenes with the most dramatic light - a marsh pond, under the ice in a mountain stream, among algae… these habitats are hardly ever seen but they are incredibly beautiful."
 Michel Roggo still uses remote control systems under water, but at the age of sixty he began shooting pictures while snorkelling.
 Two years later, he took up diving – in the Siberian Ozero Baykal, the largest and deepest lake in the world.

 In 2011, with the experience of more than a hundred expeditions behind him, Michel Roggo launched an ambitious project dedicated to freshwater: The Freshwater Project.
-In four years he plans to photograph thirty different and spectacular freshwater environments from around the world.
-The project is supported by the IUCN International Union for Conservation of Nature.
+In seven years he photographed forty different and spectacular freshwater environments from around the world.
+The project was supported by the IUCN International Union for Conservation of Nature.